mdmoinulhossain/DevOps/ReactJs/deploy.md

 * This command create a new branch named gh-pages.

 Then change the settings:
-Repo-> Settings-> pages-> branch change to "gh-page"
+Repo-> Settings-> pages-> branch change to "gh-pages"

 After deploy you will see your live project url in "pages" option.
-Then after each update you run the "$ npm run deploy" - this command to automatic update.
+Then after each update you run the "$ npm run deploy" - this command to automatic update of your projects.